vipul1066/AirBnB/README.md

 1. BOOTSTRAP

 # Other
-  This project also have implemented with  MVC Freamwork / REST API'S
+  This project also have implemented with  MVC Freamwork / REST API'S.